sh0ttky/safeguard/README.md

 # safeguard

-**safeguard** is a secure, Rust-based SOC embedded device that automatically scans, sanitizes, signs, and stores files.
+**safeguard** is a secure, Rust-based & ARM architecture SOC embedded device that automatically scans, sanitizes, signs, and stores files.
 Designed for air-gapped, high-security military environments, it operates:

 on the **hardware** :